Danogbans/Food-landing-page/README.md

 - How to create 3D cards and hover effects.
 - How to add event handlers in JavaScript.
 - How to use the css filter function.
-- Image gallery with hover, blurry and text appearance on mouse-hover effects
+- Image gallery with hover, blurry and text appearance on mouse-hover effects.
 - How to create onclick appearance and collapse navbar.

 ## Features